OfficeDev/Office-Samples/README_TEMPLATE.md

 ### Run the add-in using Office Add-ins Development Kit extension
 The simpliest way to run this add-in project is using the Office Add-ins Development Kit.
-The [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger) is an end-to end developer tool for building Office add-ins.
+The [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger) is an end-to-end developer tool for building Office add-ins.
 You can use this tool to easily creating, running and debugging an Office add-in.

 1. **Download the sample code**